SWNRG/TriCloudEdge-Testbed/readme.md

 ```

 ***Module-Specific Log Levels***

-For individual control, et the log level for specific modules within the configure_system_logging() function in main.cpp.
-You can debug individual component(s) without being flooded with messages from all other modules (if all enabled it will be a cataclysms of messages!).
+For individual control, set the log level for specific modules within the ```configure_system_logging()``` function in main.cpp.
+You can debug individual component(s) without being flooded with messages from all other modules (CAREFUL: if all enabled it will be a cataclysm of messages!).

 ```
 // In main.cpp